 - Go to your Shipments tab, and select the shipment you need.

 - Click on Print in the action bar, and choose Labels.
 NOTE: If you have a default printer configured, you’ll need to click and hold the Labels option for about 1 second to override the default selection and bring up the Print pop-up window.

 - Select the Preview in Browser option to view and print a PDF from your browser, or choose Download a PDF option to download the document and print from a PDF reader.

 - For either option, in your PDF viewer's Print dialog box, make sure you have the correct printer and paper size selected, and then click Print.
 Your documents should then print to your printer!

-You can easily adapt the steps above to get a PDF version of any ShipStation document.
+Adapt the steps above to get a PDF version of any ShipStation document.
 If your printer cannot properly print PDF files, that's a sign that you're having a printer issue that is unrelated to ShipStation.
-We're happy to help with those kinds of problems as well, since anything preventing you from printing a ShipStation label is a problem we want to help you solve!
+We're happy to help with those kinds of problems also, since anything preventing you from printing a ShipStation label is a problem we want to help you solve!